 Previously, as assistant principal for a Temple in Falls Church, VA, he engaged the students in such a meaningful way that post-Bar and Bat Mitzvah retention increased by 25% during his tenure there.
 While there, he also received a grant to create a mentoring program to provide spiritual guidance for his students as it related to their everyday lives This program was recognized in a feature story in Reform Judaism’s monthly education journal, “Torah at the Center,” in August 2009.

 Previously Weiner was employed as director of the National Union of Jewish LGBTIQQ Students.
 While there, he staffed Birthright’s LGBT Israel Trip.

 In addition to his teaching and his studies, Weiner works with the premier publisher of supplemental Hebrew school texts in the country, Behrman House, for which he is currently working on his second teachers’ guide.

 Weiner is a cum laude graduate of The George Washington University.
-He resides in Mt.
-Airy.
+He resides in New Jersey.

 There are not many people who can say they love their work after 30 years on the job, but Sheri Cutler can.
 Sheri is director of Federation Early Learning Services (FELS) Early Learning Center at Congregation Kol Ami, and she is overflowing with unbridled enthusiasm about what she does.
 “I love the kids, the families and the community,” she says.